citrix/citrix-daas-rest-go/citrixorchestration/docs/EditAppLibPackageDiscoveryProfileRequestModel.md

 `func (o *EditAppLibPackageDiscoveryProfileRequestModel) UnsetDiscoverAppAttach()`

 UnsetDiscoverAppAttach ensures that no value is present for DiscoverAppAttach, not even an explicit nil
+### GetDiscoverFlexApp

+`func (o *EditAppLibPackageDiscoveryProfileRequestModel) GetDiscoverFlexApp() bool`

+GetDiscoverFlexApp returns the DiscoverFlexApp field if non-nil, zero value otherwise.

+### GetDiscoverFlexAppOk

+`func (o *EditAppLibPackageDiscoveryProfileRequestModel) GetDiscoverFlexAppOk() (*bool, bool)`

+GetDiscoverFlexAppOk returns a tuple with the DiscoverFlexApp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDiscoverFlexApp

+`func (o *EditAppLibPackageDiscoveryProfileRequestModel) SetDiscoverFlexApp(v bool)`

+SetDiscoverFlexApp sets DiscoverFlexApp field to given value.

+### HasDiscoverFlexApp

+`func (o *EditAppLibPackageDiscoveryProfileRequestModel) HasDiscoverFlexApp() bool`

+HasDiscoverFlexApp returns a boolean if a field has been set.

+### SetDiscoverFlexAppNil

+`func (o *EditAppLibPackageDiscoveryProfileRequestModel) SetDiscoverFlexAppNil(b bool)`

+ SetDiscoverFlexAppNil sets the value for DiscoverFlexApp to be an explicit nil

+### UnsetDiscoverFlexApp
+`func (o *EditAppLibPackageDiscoveryProfileRequestModel) UnsetDiscoverFlexApp()`

+UnsetDiscoverFlexApp ensures that no value is present for DiscoverFlexApp, not even an explicit nil
 ### GetAutomateDiscovery

 `func (o *EditAppLibPackageDiscoveryProfileRequestModel) GetAutomateDiscovery() bool`